ar-vi-nd/ReactProjects/readme.md

             -> Making Layout for router and using Outlet form react router dom to render different children components -> useParams Hook
             -> How to make api requests before loading component using loader

+=> Theme Switcher

+    => Contents :

+            -> Understanding Context Api (other way around) -> Configuring tailwind css to use class dark: bg-dark-600 based on class "dark" present in html tag and not on device settings